IELTS Reading Task Answers to the 10 most Frequently Asked Questions (FAQs)

 9. WHAT IS AN IDEAL TIME TO SPEND ON EACH QUESTION?

 Assume that you utilize 15 minutes of your given time of 1 hour to READ the questions.
 That leaves you with 45 minutes to answer 40 given questions.
 Try not to spend more than 1 minute on each question.
 Even if you find a question difficult, don't take more than a minute to answer it.
 Return to the concerned question later.

 10. WHAT IF YOU DON'T KNOW AN ANSWER?

 You don't lose points over incorrect answers.
 Try not to miss out on any answer or leave an answer space empty.
 Try to recollect what you've extracted from the passage.

 If you like this blog and want to read more awesome content, make sure you download the IELTS Tutorials Mobile App so that you can prepare on the go!
-You also stand to get 20+ FREE IELTS Mock Tests with a simple & free registration.
+You can also try out our 20+ Free IELTS Practice Tests to achieve the desired score.